acolite/acolite/README.md

 * Vanhellemont et al. 2021b, [Validation of Landsat 8 high resolution Sea Surface Temperature using surfers](https://doi.org/10.1016/j.ecss.2021.107650)

 ## Distribution
 This repository contains all the source code to run ACOLITE in a Python environment.
-ACOLITE is also distributed as a binary package on the [REMSEM page](http://odnature.naturalsciences.be/remsem/software-and-data/acolite) and supported on the [ACOLITE forum](http://odnature.naturalsciences.be/remsem/acolite-forum/).
-Currently only the previous Landsat/Sentinel-2 version (v20210114.0) is available as binary on the REMSEM page.
+ACOLITE is also distributed as a binary package on the [releases page](https://github.com/acolite/acolite/releases) and is supported on the [ACOLITE forum](http://odnature.naturalsciences.be/remsem/acolite-forum/).

 ## Dependencies
 ACOLITE is coded in Python 3, and requires the following Python packages to run: `numpy matplotlib scipy gdal pyproj scikit-image pyhdf pyresample netcdf4 h5py requests pygrib`